Is German a Hard Language to Learn? Reveling All Myths & Tips

 Is German a hard language to learn for English speakers?
 That is not necessarily the case since both languages share many similarities.
 Now you know the myths and facts.

-There are innumerable factors which can determine the fact is German a hard language to learn even after investing months?
+There are innumerable factors which can determine whether German is a hard language to learn, even after investing months.
 According to FSI’s scheduling, it might not be a far-fetched goal for you anymore!

 The Foreign Service Institute classifies German as a category II language, requiring approximately 750 hours of intensive study for English speakers to reach a proficiency of B2/C1 in German.